Best Homemade Cauliflower Vegan Butter

 This post may contain affiliate links.
 Read my full disclosure here.

-This creamy, spreadable Vegan Butter requires only 6 simple ingredients and a blender.
-Spread it on toast, vegetables, baked potatoes, corn on the cob, and more!
+This creamy, spreadable cauliflower Vegan Butter requires only 6 simple ingredients and a blender.
+Spread it vegetables, baked potatoes, corn on the cob, and more!
 It also happens to be oil-free, dairy-free, nut-free, and gluten-free.

-Though prepackaged vegan butter can be purchased at many grocery stores, it is always loaded with oil and fat which most whole food plant-based folks are avoiding.
+Though prepackaged vegan butter can be purchased at many grocery stores, it is always loaded with oil and fat which most whole-food plant-based folks are avoiding.
 After all, we are trying to improve our health, right?
+Our article about the reasons not to cook with olive oil might be helpful.
+We also have a terrific roasted garlic butter recipe on this website that you need to check out.

 That’s why I decided to look around at healthy vegan butter options online, and I stumbled upon one made with cauliflower (yep, you read that right!) from Cooking With Plants.
-Their recipe called for psyllium husks which I didn’t have and honestly didn’t even know what it was, so I decided to mess around in the kitchen a bit with different ingredients.
+Their recipe called for psyllium husks which I didn’t have and honestly didn’t even know what it was, so I decided to mess around in the kitchen a bit with different ingredients to create this new simple version.

 Ingredients in oil-free plant-based butter